FuelLabs/sway-standards/standards/src9-metadata-keys/README.md

 ## Video

-The `video` prefix SHALL be used for any video files associated with a singular token.
+The `video` prefix SHALL be used for any video files associated with a singular asset.

 Any video metadata keys SHALL follow the following syntax `video:type` where:
 - The `video` keyword must be prepended to denote this is a video